Treating The Epidemic That Is Crippling Your Marketing Efforts

 Positioning and messaging should not be thought of as a once-and-done type of proposition.
 This is about the core of what your business is vis-à-vis the world: your customers, your prospects, your competitors, and your partners.
 Anytime your business experiences a fundamental change, either internal or external – whether that be new markets, new competition, new product lines, new management, or new locations – it’s time for a check-up.
 Perhaps not all of these changes will require a surgical intervention, but it’s important to make sure that the positioning and messaging of the company is still in line with the company’s core identity.

 Companies that succeed in distinguishing themselves with crisp, clear and thoughtful positioning and messaging are the companies that grow and thrive under all economic conditions.
-Those who don’t, end up spending countless thousands treating symptoms, growing steadily weaker and risk fading into obscurity.
+Those who don’t, end up crippling your marketing efforts by spending countless thousands treating symptoms, growing steadily weaker and risk fading into obscurity.
 Take it from a professional, this is an ailment to be ignored at your peril.
 Get the treatment your business both requires and deserves.
-To your health!